surrealdb/surrealdb.js/README.md

 ## Documentation

-The docs of this libary are located at [https://surrealdb.com/docs/integration/libraries/javascript](https://surrealdb.com/docs/integration/libraries/javascript)
+The documentation is available at [https://surrealdb.com/docs/integration/libraries/javascript](https://surrealdb.com/docs/integration/libraries/javascript)

 ## How to install